yanyan0812/yanyan0812/Seoulbike.md

 The trained model's performance is evaluated using RMSE and R² score.
 The visualization of the actual vs. predicted demands is provided to assess the model's predictive capabilities visually.

+## License

+This project is open-sourced under the MIT license.

 ## Contributing

 Contributions to this project are welcome.
 You can suggest improvements to the code, propose new visualizations, or enhance the model's performance.